AndreasSchaetti/DataCleaningAssignment/README.md

 * Change the working directory to where the R script is located
 * Source the script: `source(run_analysis.R)`
-* The working directory should now contain the tidy dataset in the file `tidy.csv`
+* The working directory should now contain the tidy dataset in the text file `tidy.txt`